Curcumin for Osteoarthritis and Rheumatoid Arthritis

-Researchers have established that the turmeric root extract curcumin reduces pain, tenderness and swelling of rheumatoid arthritis more than the arthritis prescription drug diclofenac sodium.
+Researchers have established that the turmeric root extract curcumin reduces pain, tenderness and swelling of osteoarthritis.
+It also helps rheumatoid arthritis more than the arthritis prescription drug diclofenac sodium.

 The research tested 45 randomized patients diagnosed with rheumatoid arthritis.
 The patients took either 500 milligrams of curcumin twice per day, 50 milligrams of diclofenac sodium twice per day, or both.